 Our affiliates are engaged in research projects that tackle some of the most pressing social, economic, and public health issues of today.
 Affiliates receive funding for these projects from a variety of federal, state, foundation, and University sources, and, over the past five years, have secured nearly 19 million dollars for research.

 Our training program includes more than 45 doctoral students from departments across the UW–Madison campus.
 Students complete courses and seminars in demography, work closely with faculty mentors on research, and participate in the weekly Demography Training Seminar.

 CDE is organized around three cores that structure and support its activities–Administrative, Developmental, and Scientific and Technical.
 To help manage funding awards and research projects, CDE affiliates and students enjoy access to services and resources tailored specifically to social scientists.
 Staff in the Social Sciences Research Services help prepare, submit, and manage grant applications, provide budgeting assistance, and negotiate contracts stemming from grant awards.
-Other center resources include computing and statistical support made possible by the Social Science Computing Cooperative and data acquisition and management from the Data and Information Services Center.
+Other center resources include computing and statistical support made possible by the Social Science Computing Cooperative.
 CDE also enjoys a close collaboration with the Center for Demography of Health and Aging, which co-sponsors the weekly Demography Training Seminar.

 The center’s leadership and dedicated staff help ensure that CDE is poised to play an integral role in extending population science in new directions.
 Please explore our site at your leisure to learn more about the exciting research and training happening at CDE.